 There is 21% oxygen in room air.
 Piped oxygen or oxygen from cylinders provides 100%.
 More and more oxygen can be added to room air until 100% oxygen is reached.
 It is very important to know how much extra oxygen the infant is receiving.

 The amount of oxygen being given in a headbox can be measured with an oxygen monitor.
 The probe of the oxygen monitor is placed in the headbox and the display on the monitor box shows the amount of oxygen that the infant is breathing.

-The percentage of oxygen given in the headbox should be increased until:
+The percentage of oxygen given by nasal prongs or into the headbox should be increased until:

 The required percentage of oxygen given to keep different infants pink may vary from 21 to 100%.
 For example, an infant with severe hyaline membrane disease may need 90% oxygen while another infant with mild wet lung syndrome may need only 25% to achieve a normal oxygen saturation.
 Do not confuse the percentage of oxygen given in a headbox with the oxygen saturation in the infant’s blood.